Code-Institute-Submissions/zeezee/README.md

 #### Get all Products, Sort, Filter and Search

 - The user can load all of the products or browse products sorting by categories.
 Filtering is available by Price (low to high or high to low) and by Name (A-Z or Z-A).
-- Product page is splitted using Django Pagination to provide an transparent list of products.
+- The product page is split using Django Pagination to provide a transparent list of products.

 #### Edit, Update and delete Products

 - The superuser can easily edit or delete a product using the adequate button on the Product Detail page.
 - They can add products on Product Management Page.
-To make it easy to upload a collection of products, when the superuser add one product, they get redirected to the Add Product Page instead of All Product Page.
+To make it easy to upload a collection of products, when the superuser adds one product, they get redirected to the Add Product Page instead of All Product Page.

 #### Send feedback

 - The user can write reviews, send some feedback about the product or the shop itself.
-- The visitor can read these feedbacks so they can have an image about the shop.
+- The visitor can read these feedbacks so they can have an image of the shop.

 #### Get in touch